It wasn't about style.

 Material matters

 Emeco's exploration of sustainable materials continues.
 Oki Sato of the Japanese design studio Nendo, works with Emeco on a collection of stools.
-During a visit to the factory he discovers samples of eco-concrete, natural cork and reclaimed barn wood.
+During a visit to the factory he discovers samples of eco-concrete, recycled cork and reclaimed barn wood.

 "Which one would you like to use?" asks Gregg.
 "Why not use them all?"
 Sato responded.
 The result is SU - a family of stools with seats in a range of eco-conscious materials.